 Anyone who finds flossing difficult might benefit from trying these brushes including:

-- People with limited mobility: People suffering from joint problems or with limited mobility may find the brushes easier to maneuver than floss, especially when cleaning the back teeth.
+- People with limited mobility: People suffering from joint problems or with limited mobility may find the brushes easier to manoeuvre than floss, especially when cleaning the back teeth.
 Brushes can also be a good option for elderly people who find it hard to use floss.
 The brushes can help clean the spaces in between dentures, bridges, implants and gums, as well.

 - People with braces: Flossing is not usually possible for people with fixed braces, but the thin brushes can be used to remove food and plaque both from between teeth and from around the edges of the brackets.